Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures

-To understand the anomalous thermoelectric response in MLG, we analyze the carrier density profile in the graphene channel underneath the NW.
-We propose that the electrostatic potential of the NW creates a cavity for the charge carriers in graphene, resulting in a modulation of local DOS and hence large oscillations in thermoelectric voltage.
-In order to understand why the oscillations are seen only in the thermoelectric response and not in the resistance data, we calculate the temperature profile in the NW-graphene heterostructures.
-The thermal transport calculations reveal that the temperature gradient exists predominantly in the region of the graphene that is underneath the NW.
+We explain the observed oscillations of the thermopower with density near the Dirac point, as a consequence of changing effective carrier type inside the graphene channel.
+We propose that this can arise due to the 1D confinement of carriers in graphene, and subsequent formation of sub-bands that modify the local DOS.
+To support this proposal, we analyze the carrier density profile in the graphene channel underneath the NW and show that the electrostatic potential of the NW creates a cavity for the charge carriers in graphene, resulting in a modulation of local DOS and hence large oscillations in thermoelectric voltage.
+To understand why the oscillations are seen only in the thermoelectric response and not in the resistance data, we calculate the temperature profile in the NW-graphene heterostructures.
+These calculations reveal that the temperature gradient exists predominantly in the region of the graphene that is underneath the NW.
 The resulting sub-bands from the confining potential give rise to large DOS at certain fillings and hence a high thermoelectric voltage.
-The absence of such thermoelectric oscillations in NW-BLG heterostructures due to the weaker confinement confirms the validity of our physical picture.
-As a key advance using our nano-heating technique, we measure the thermoelectric voltage in the presence of perpendicular magnetic field and observe periodic oscillations in both the MLG and BLG devices due to the formation of Landau levels (LL).
+The absence of such thermoelectric oscillations in NW-BLG heterostructures, due to the weaker confinement, confirms the validity of our physical picture.
+However, the observed aperiodicity in the thermopower oscillations suggests that the dominant electron-hole puddles near the Dirac point in monolayer graphene may have additional contribution to the oscillations.
+As a step forward, we measure the thermoelectric voltage in the presence of a perpendicular magnetic field and observe periodic oscillations in both the MLG and BLG devices due to the formation of Landau levels (LL).
 This further confirms our model which suggests that the formation of a confinement potential gives rise to DOS modulation, and subsequent oscillations in thermoelectric voltage in MLG at zero magnetic field.

-\section{Experimental details:}
+\section{Experimental details}